ghhrmnzdh/file-structure-generator/README.md

-# File Structure Generator 🚀
+# File Structure Generator

-A Python script to generate file structures from user input.
-Perfect for developers to create organized project templates.
-Supports nested directories, CLI flexibility and AI generated file structures. 🚀
+File Structure Generator is a lightweight Python utility that dynamically creates file and directory structures from user input.
+It is designed to help developers quickly set up organized project templates—supporting nested directories, CLI flexibility, and even AI-generated file structures.

----

-## Features ✨
+## Features

-- **Dynamic File Structure Creation**: Generate directories and files from a multi-line string input.
+- **Dynamic Structure Creation:** Generate directories and files from a multi-line string input.
-- **Nested Structures**: Supports deeply nested directory hierarchies.
+- **Nested Directory Support:** Easily create deeply nested hierarchies.
-- **Customizable**: Easily adapt the input to match your project's needs.
+- **Customizable:** Adapt the input format to suit your specific project needs.
-- **Lightweight**: No dependencies—just pure Python.
+- **Lightweight & Dependency-Free:** Written in pure Python—no external libraries required.
-- **Command-Line Interface (CLI)**: Specify the file structure and output folder directly when running the script.
+- **Command-Line Interface (CLI):** Define the file structure and target output folder directly from the command line.

----

-## Installation 📥
+## Installation

-1. Clone the repository:
+1. **Clone the Repository:**

    ```bash
    git clone https://github.com/ghhrmnzdh/file-structure-generator.git
    cd file-structure-generator
    ```

+2. **Verify Python Installation:**

-2. Ensure you have Python installed (Python 3.6 or higher).
+   Ensure you have Python 3.6 or later installed on your system.

-3. Run the script:
+3. **Run the Script:**

    ```bash
    python file_structure_generator.py --input "your-file-structure" --output "your-folder"
    ```

----

-## Usage 🛠️
+## Usage

-### Step 1: Define Your File Structure
+### 1. Define Your File Structure

-Provide the file structure as a multi-line string using the `--input` argument.
-Use the following format:
+Pass the file structure as a multi-line string using the `--input` argument.
+The format to follow is:

-- Lines ending with `/` are treated as **directories**.
+- **Directories:** Lines ending with a forward slash (`/`) are interpreted as directories.
-- Other lines are treated as **files**.
+- **Files:** All other lines are treated as files.
-- Use indentation (4 spaces) to define nested structures.
+- **Indentation:** Use 4 spaces per level to define nested relationships.

-### Step 2: Specify the Output Folder
+### 2. Specify the Output Folder

-Use the `--output` argument to specify the folder where the file structure will be created.
-If the folder doesn’t exist, it will be created automatically.
+Use the `--output` argument to designate the folder where the file structure will be created.
+The script will automatically create the folder if it does not already exist.

-### Step 3: Run the Script
+### 3. Execute the Script

-Execute the script with your input and output arguments.
+Run the script with your parameters.
 For example:

 ```bash
 python file_structure_generator.py \
     --input "